-During the lockdown period, several local COVID-19 mutual-aid groups have become alert to the signs of domestic violence and abuse.
-Some agencies have seen a rise in referrals from neighbours who have had the opportunity to know and see their neighbours more and have better knowledge of local support available.
+During the initial lockdown period, several local COVID-19 mutual-aid groups became alert to the signs of domestic violence and abuse.
+Some agencies saw a rise in referrals from neighbours who had the opportunity to know and see their neighbours more and gained better knowledge of local support available.

 Some agencies have delivered webinars to community groups outlining issues facing domestic abuse and practical advice and guidance of what people can do.